U-PROX IC A

 The controller should be installed in an accessible location for maintenance.

-To install the controller on a wall (see Figure 9):
+To install the controller on a wall (see image):

 1. Open the housing cover, remove the board, align the housing to the intended mounting location, and mark the drill holes.